UTDPP1077

 At the time of review the candidate should provide a statement of his/her research agenda.
 When seeking outside advice, in addition to the curriculum vita and related materials, reviewers should be provided with these School of Economic, Political and Policy Sciences guidelines and the School's teaching load.

-The ad hoc committee must address the following questions when considering a candidate's prospects for promotion to Associate Professor with tenure:
+The report must address the following questions when considering a candidate's prospects for promotion to Associate Professor with tenure:

 - Has the individual initiated and sustained a research program which has and will continue to lead to significant results in his/her research area?